-Interest in civilizations has increased in recent years, as the recent publication of Peter Katzenstein's three edited volumes reveals.[i]
-As with Huntington's discussion of the clash of civilizations, most of the literature has dealt - but not explicitly - with what Hedley Bull and Adam Watson, in one of the pioneering works of the English School, called "the expansion of international society".[ii]
-The driving idea behind that book was that international society has outgrown Europe, the region in which the society of states and its core institutions such as permanent diplomacy and international law first developed.
+Interest in civilisations has increased in recent years, as the recent publication of Peter Katzenstein's three edited volumes reveals.^[i] As with Huntington's discussion of the clash of civilisations, most of the literature has dealt - but not explicitly - with what Hedley Bull and Adam Watson, in one of the pioneering works of the English School, called 'the expansion of international society'.^[ii] The driving idea behind that book was that international society has outgrown Europe, the region in which the society of states and its core institutions such as permanent diplomacy and international law first developed.
 It is important to note the importance of a central theme in Wight's reflections on different state-systems.
-All of them - the Hellenic, ancient Chinese, and modern European - had emerged, he argued, in a region where there was a keen awareness of a shared civilizational identity.
-The corollary was a powerful sense of "cultural differentiation" from the supposedly "savage" or "barbaric" world.[iii]
+All of them - the Hellenic, ancient Chinese, and modern European - had emerged, he argued, in a region where there was a keen awareness of a shared civilisational identity.
+The corollary was a powerful sense of 'cultural differentiation' from the supposedly 'savage' or 'barbaric' world.^[iii]

-Wight's position was that the members of states-systems found it easier to agree on common institutions and values because they were part of the same civilization.
-They inherited certain concepts and sensibilities from the distant past that enabled them to introduce elements of civility into the context of anarchy - to establish what Bull in most famous work, called "the anarchical society".[iv]
-The sense of belonging to one civilization made it possible for the societies involved to place some restraints on the use of force - at least in their relations with each other.
-The idea of civilization had rather different consequences as far as relations with the outlying "barbaric" world were concerned.
-European colonial wars revealed that the "civilized" did not believe they should observe the same restraints in their conflicts with "savages".
+Wight's position was that the members of states-systems found it easier to agree on common institutions and values because they were part of the same civilisation.
+They inherited certain concepts and sensibilities from the distant past that enabled them to introduce elements of civility into the context of anarchy - to establish what Bull in his most famous work called 'the anarchical society'.[TM] The sense of belonging to one civilisation made it possible for the societies involved to place some restraints on the use of force - at least in their relations with each other.
+The idea of civilisation had rather different consequences as far as relations with the outlying 'barbaric' world were concerned.
+European colonial wars revealed that the 'civilised' did not believe they should observe the same restraints in their conflicts with 'savages'.
 The latter were not protected by the laws of war.
-They could not be expected, so it was supposed, to observe the principles of reciprocity that were valued in the "civilized" world.
-Parallels are evident in the recent language that was used as part of the "war on terror" to describe the members of "uncivilized" terrorist groups - the so-called "unlawful combatants".
+They could not be expected, so it was supposed, to observe the principles of reciprocity that were valued in the 'civilised' vorld'.
+Parallels are evident in the recent language that was used as part of the 'war on terror' to describe the members of 'uncivilised' terrorist groups - the so-called 'unlawful combatants'.

-That example indicates that the language of civilization and barbarism is no longer merely of historical interest.
+That example indicates that the language of civilisation and barbarism is no longer merely of historical interest.
 But to return to an earlier theme, its continuing political salience is a function of the challenges that have resulted from the expansion of international society.
 Before the twentieth century, the European empires denied that their colonies could belong to international society as equals.
-The establishment of the League of Nations Mandate System, followed by the United Nations Trusteeship System, held out the prospect of eventual membership of international society.[v]
+The establishment of the League of Nations Mandate System, followed by the United Nations Trusteeship System, held out the prospect of eventual membership of international society.